Reasons to choose this assessment centre

 - Free parking & refreshments available

-*Same day appointments are possible, if you have all your documents (DSA1 letter, diagnostic/medical evidence).
+*Same day appointments are possible if you have all your documents (DSA eligibility letter and diagnostic/medical evidence).

 Joint Professional Experience and Expertise:

 The Iona Centre selects and trains all their Assessors who are drawn from a broad range of pertinent disciplines.
 The principal assessment team brings together a collective experience across the full spectrum of UK educational provision and regulation for all disabilities.
-Members of the Iona team currently support institutions such as the RNIB/Action Group, Trinity Laban Conservatoire of Music and Dance, University of Kent and Birbeck College in London.
+Members of the Iona team currently support institutions such as the RNIB/Action Group, Trinity Laban Conservatoire of Music and Dance, University of Kent and Birkbeck University of London.